muratk3n/thirdwave/en/README.md

 ---

+@davidsirota

+The stimulus bill spends $166 billion for meager 600 survival checks as America faces mass starvation and poverty.
+That’s less than the estimated $200 billion increase in the net worth of Bezos, Musk & Zuckerberg during the pandemic.

+---

 Finally got the working code, research papers, tech, all lined up for next step..
 Direction choice, lining up resources are the hardest part.
 Wasting time bad.. every shot needs to count.